sandeshthapa/sandeshthapa/README.md

 ### Hi there 👋
 I'm a Robotics Control Engineer working for autonmous vehicles and UAVS
-- 🔭 I’m currently working on Ford as Research Engineer for AV Planning & Controls
+- 🔭 I’m currently working on Ford as Research Engineer for Planning & Controls
 - :stars: I'm passionate about robotics, control theory and life in general. :soccer: 🏀 🏈 :robot:
 - ⚡ Fun fact: I like run/hike :running: and go travel placess and tinker with DIY robotics 🤖 and drones.
 - 💬 Ask me about uav/vehicle controls and nonlinear controls and planning